abuali129/Metal-Gear-Solid-Peace-walker-Master-Collection-PC-translation-tools/README.md

 # Peace Walker translation toolkit

-A fan-translation workbench for **Metal Gear Solid: Peace Walker** (PC, *Master Collection*).
-It reads every piece of English the game shows, gives you a table to translate it in, and writes it back into the game files — together with the font glyphs your language needs.
+A fan-translation workbench for **Metal Gear Solid: Peace Walker** (PC, *Master Collection*) For English text & Font modding & some hardcodded texts the game shows as pre-rendered video files.

-It works for any language.
-Right-to-left scripts that need shaping (Arabic) are handled on build; everything else — Cyrillic, Greek, accented Latin, and so on — is written as typed.

-* **`pwtr.py`** — the translation workbench.
+* **`pwtr311.bat** — the translation workbench.
 * **`pwtex_app.py`** — the texture workbench, for pictures with writing in them.

 Nothing touches the game until you choose **Install**, and every file it